rhysmoggs/ms4-morgan-and-co/README.md

 ### toast_error = Error!

-- an action was not successful or some other failure occurred e.g. performing and search without any input.
+- an action was not successful or some other failure occurred e.g. performing a search without any input.

 <img src="docs/screenshots/toast-error.png">